 How is this possible?

-The calculation we performed in the previous section may seem unexpected to you if you think about it, especially if you are living in a developed country like the United States.
+The calculation we performed in the previous section may seem unexpected to you, especially if you are living in a developed country like the United States.
 How can the average “cost” of housing be just two hours of human time per week, when houses in America are so expensive (The average American home costs about $250,000, or about $100 per square foot [ref] and requires quite a bit of maintenance over time)?

 - One thing that makes housing expensive in America is that the stick-built construction methodology is inefficient.